 Alternatively, you can BIG with your flavors too and try something like this teriyaki marinade, or even use a spicier BBQ rub like our current favorite Three Little Pigs Kansas City BBQ Rub.

-If you want to go EVEN BIGGER with your seasonings, try brushing some warmed up honey on your tilapia and counter the sweetness with a cajun spice rub, or a seafood blackening seasoning like this one we like from Black Magic.
+If you want to go EVEN BIGGER with your seasonings, try brushing some warmed up honey on your tilapia and counter the sweetness with a Cajun spice rub, or a seafood blackening seasoning like this one we like from Black Magic.

 Because we are only smoking the tilapia fillets for such a short period of time, you can really get away with any kind of smoking wood of your choosing.